AltaPay/plugin-wordpress/wiki.md

-# Prerequisites
+## Prerequisites

 We highly recommend gathering all the below information before starting the installation:

 - AltaPay credentials for the payment gateway, terminals and custom gateway (i.e. yourShopName.altapaysecure.com).
 These will be provided by AltaPay.

-# Installation
+## Installation

-There are two ways of installing the plug-in: by uploading the build package or by search for the plug-in [Altapay for WooCommerce](https://wordpress.org/plugins/altapay-for-woocommerce/) on WordPress.org.
+There are two ways of installing the plug-in: by uploading the build package or by search for the plug-in [AltaPay for WooCommerce](https://wordpress.org/plugins/altapay-for-woocommerce/) on WordPress.org.

 AltaPay WooCommerce plug-in needs to be installed on the merchant WooCommerce/WordPress website

 There are two ways to install the plugin:

-## By uploading the build package:
-- From the admin panel, navigate to: Plugins > Add new
-- Select Upload Plugin;
-- Select the build package (zip file) that contains the plugin
-- Click on Install Now.

-## By searching for the plug-in on WordPress.org:
+### By searching for the plug-in on WordPress.org: (Recommended)
 - Navigate to Plugins > Add new.
 - In the search text box (Search plugins…) type in the keyword "altapay"
 - Wait for the plug-in to be found